Emotion Wheel: A Teacher's GuideSixth form students in navy blazers discuss emotions using a colorful emotion wheel in a modern study space

 Emotional literacy means knowing how to spot, understand, and manage feelings.
 Both your own emotions and other people's emotions matter.
 Schools that teach these skills see amazing results.

 1. Students learn to control their emotions better.
-When pupils can manage their feelings, they focus more in class.
+When learners can manage their feelings, they focus more in class.
 They cope with stress and bounce back from setbacks.
 This emotion regulation helps them learn and grow.

 2. Emotional literacy builds empathy between classmates.
 Students who understand feelings can read body language and tone better.
 They respond kindly when friends feel upset.
 This creates a positive atmosphere where everyone feels valued and supported through effective classroom management.